nagayasu-shinya/gnu-make-framework-zen/README.md

-minimal-gnu-make-framework
+-gnu-make-framework-zen
 ==========================
-This is minimal GNU makefile framework.
+This is GNU makefile framework.
 It may help you to develop when an environment does not support IDE.

 This is now under **developing**.